gsoft-inc/wl-squide/MSW_EXAMPLE.md

 - Install the codebase with PNPM, execute the following command at the root of the monorepo: `pnpm install`.

-- Compile the core packages of the monorepo by executing the following command at the root of the monorepo: `pnpm dev`.

-- In **a distinct terminal**, start the sample application by executing the following command at the root of the monorepo: `pnpm dev-endpoints`.
+- Start the sample application by executing the following command at the root of the monorepo: `pnpm dev-endpoints`.

-- You should now have two terminals running distinct scripts.

 - Once the sample application is started, open a browser and navigate to `http://localhost:8080`.